c7dk/c7dk/README.md

 ## About Me

-- 10th grade attending a High School
+- 10th grade Sophomore attending a High School
 - Video game enthusiast
 - Uses Blender to make models
 - Makes games with Unity's game engine and C#